Experimental classroom at Uppsala University

 Why an experimental classroom?

-The experimental classroom is a University-wide resource based on the University’s Mission and Core Values for first-class education.
+The experimental classroom is a University-wide resource based on the University’s mission, goals and strategies.

 The purposes of the classroom are: